Skip to the main content

 They also:

-• Document attained skills through words and pictures for the children and their families
+• Document their observations of the children, and share them with the children and their families

 • Establish and maintain professional communication with children’s families and community agencies involved in children’s development

 Early learning and care programs are based on Alberta’s Early Learning and Care framework.
 The framework accounts for children’s interests and learning needs.
 Its goals relate to children’s emotional, intellectual, and physical well-being.
 It’s also meant to promote literacy, imagination, creativity, and social responsibility.
-Programs make use of individual, small- and large-group activities, indoor and outdoor play, learning centres, and outings.
+Programs make use of individual, small- and large-group activities, indoor and outdoor play, and outings.
 Activities, which vary throughout the program, are chosen to accommodate each child’s unique abilities.
-For example, a typical day’s schedule might include:
+A typical day’s schedule might include:

 • Arrival and departure